AnonymerNiklasistanonym/RaspiForBeginners/README.md

 #### Console

-The console is the most powerful tool - it's so mighty that we will do every step also in the console.
-It's in the beginning a bit strange, but thanks to a steep learning curve you will also soon like to work with it. :wink:
+The console is the most powerful tool - it's so mighty that we will do (almost) every step also in the console.
+At first it's a bit strange, but thanks to a steep learning curve you will also soon like to work with it (seriously, it's totally worth it!). :wink:

 - Click the console icon at the top left (icon looks a bit like this: `>_`)
 - Tada, you opened the mightiest tool and should be seeing something like this: